brooksambrose/oikos/README.md

 # oikos
-A home for social scientists to labor, work, and act.
+A home for social scientists to [labor, work, and act][http://www.iep.utm.edu/arendt/#SH4a].